GainsNetwork-org/nft-bot-v3/README.md

-# Gains.farm NFT Bot (v5 update)
+# NFT bot for gTrade v6
-Bot that executes limit orders for the v5 of Gains.farm, the decentralized leveraged trading platform on Polygon.
+Bot that executes limit orders of gTrade, the decentralized leveraged trading platform on Polygon.

 ## Preparation

-1. We recommend creating a specific address/wallet, otherwise it might create problems if you use the address the bot uses while it's running (nonce errors).
+1. We recommend creating a specific address/wallet, otherwise it might create problems if you use the address the bot uses while it's running (nonce).

--> You can send all your NFTs to this new wallet using the block explorer, using the "transferFrom" function.
+-> You can send your NFTs to this new wallet using the block explorer, using the "transferFrom" function.

 Links to the NFTs: